Website Design for Your Business Home

 For example, you may later decide to write an e-book that relates to your business.
 You can offer the e-book for sale to your email list or as a gift to show your appreciation for their loyalty.
 Over time you may see dips in your visitor attendance or a social media page may go out of fashion.
 With an email list, you still have a direct path to those that appreciate your work.
 You have complete control of your list.
-Trust me, it makes sense to begin building your list as soon as possible.
+It makes sense to begin building your list as soon as possible.
 Forbes magazine reports that “email marketing offers one of the best returns on the investment of your time”.
-Read the Forbes article.

 Use Landing Pages to Request Email Addresses

 A contact form may ask for reader information directly or you may link to a landing page that asks for it.
 A new visitor may be reluctant to give his name and email address.
 The landing page gives you an opportunity to review the benefits of joining your email list and further convince him to join.
 Landing pages will take advantage of graphics and color to stimulate the reader and to further convince him to sign up.

 A Minimally Viable Website Design

 Historically designers included everything in a website design that businesses could think of.
 Websites could take 4 – 6 months to build and cost in the tens of thousands of dollars.
 Since there was no way of knowing what a visitor might be seeking, the thinking was that everything should be included.